-Occasionally, bare root plants may arrive with a small amount of mold on them.
+Note: Occasionally, bulbs may arrive with a small amount of mold on them.
 This is caused by temperature changes encountered in shipping and does not harm the plant.
-As long as the bare root divisions are firm, simply wipe any mold off with a paper towel and plant them.
+As long as the bulbs are firm, simply wipe any mold off with a paper towel and plant them.

-SHIPPED AS SHOWN
+SHIPPED AS SHOWN.